 Put your “Totals” column along the left side of the worksheet so you can add columns if needed.

 I won’t go into detail on good spreadsheet practices, but you can check out the instructional presentations prepared by Peter Card at Economic Evaluations (http://economicevaluation.com.au).

 He has some excellent practical recommendations that all financial modellers should consider.
-It doesn’t take long to review his lessons and it’s worth the time to do it.
-His recommendations can generally apply to any Excel modelling effort, whether it be costing, scheduling, or economic analysis.
+It doesn’t take long to review his online courses and it’s worth your time to do it.
+His recommendations can generally apply to any Excel modelling exercise, whether its costing, scheduling, or economic analysis.